 Name of breed: Rocky Mountain Horse

-The presence of the single-foot gait indicates that the Rocky Mountain Horse is in part descended from the Narragansett Pacer, a breed known for passing its gaited ability onto other breeds.
-It wasn’t until 1986 that a breed association was formed to increase population numbers and promote the breed.
-There were only 26 horses registered in the first intake, but since then, there have been over 25,000 horses accepted into the registry and the breed has spread to 47 states and 11 countries.
+In 1986, the Rocky Mountain Horse Association was formed to promote and maintain the breed.
+There were only 26 horses registered in the first intake, but between 1986 and 2015, over 25,000 horses were accepted into the registry.
+The breed has spread to 47 states of America, as well as 10 other countries.

-Modern day Rocky Mountain Horse: Originally developed as an all-rounder for use on the farms of the Appalachian foothills, where it completed light draft work, worked cattle and was also used for riding, the Rocky Mountain Horse is today used mainly for trail riding and working cattle on ranches.
-The breed’s gait and gentle disposition make it a popular choice for elderly and disabled riders, and every year in September, the Kentucky Horse Park hosts the International Rocky Mountain Horse Show.
+Modern day Rocky Mountain Horse: Today, the Rocky Mountain Horse is used mainly for trail riding, ranch work, endurance riding, pleasure riding and showing.
+The breed’s smooth gaits and gentle disposition make it a popular choice for elderly and disabled riders, and every year in September, the Kentucky Horse Park hosts the International Rocky Mountain Horse Show.